Applying to 7 univerisities in the US, Nguyen Mai Anh was offered 6 scholarships

 Thursday, 08/08/2019, 10:08 (GMT+7)

-Nguyễn Mai Anh – a 12th grader at Vinschool high school has been offered 6 scholarships by colleges and universities in the US, with leading education institutions in Arts and Fashion among them.
+Nguyễn Mai Anh – a 12th grader at Vinschool high school has been offered 6 scholarships by universities in the US, with leading education institutions in Arts and Fashion among them.

 The 17-year-old student with an impressive application